flyteorg/flyteidl/README.md

 * ``make generate`` generates the modified rst files.

-* ``make html`` Generates the Sphinx documentation from the docs folder that uses the modified rst files.
+* ``make html`` generates the Sphinx documentation from the docs folder that uses the modified rst files.